DiCindio Law LLC | February 22, 2022 | Sex Offenses

 Civil Consequences of Transmitting an STD to a Partner

 If you have sex with another person knowing you have herpes or another STD, you could be sued for damages if you do not tell the person about the disease before sex.
 However, the person would need to prove that you knew you were infected and failed to tell them before sexual intercourse.

 We all have a duty to avoid causing harm or unreasonable risk of harm to others.
 Breaching this duty of care can result in a negligence claim.
 The legal elements of negligence are:

 Negligence is failing to act with the same level of care that a reasonable person would have used in similar circumstances.
 For example, a jury may find that a reasonable person who knew they had herpes would understand that having sex with someone could spread the infection.
 Therefore, a reasonable person would inform the other person of the herpes diagnosis so the person could decide whether to take the risk.

-If the defendant did not inform the other person that they had herpes, the jury might find the defendant liable for damages.
+If the defendant did not inform the other person that they had herpes, it is possible that a jury might find the defendant liable for damages.
 Damages in a personal injury case can include medical bills, pain and suffering, lost wages, emotional distress, permanent impairment, and other out-of-pocket costs.

 Contact Our Sex Crimes Law Firm in West Chester, PA

 ***This blog article is made available by the law firm publisher for educational purposes and to provide general information, not to provide specific legal advice.
 By reading, you understand that there is no attorney-client relationship between you and the publisher.
 The above-listed information does not include the entire criminal code, annotations, amendments, or any recent changes that may be relevant.
 The information provided is for informational purposes only and may not reflect the most current legal developments.
 These materials are not intended, and should not be taken, as legal advice on any particular set of facts or circumstances.
 Please contact DiCindio Law, LLC for a consultation and to discuss what law is relevant to your case.***